Phytoestrogen: Food sources

+Soy-based food products, such as soybeans, miso, tempeh, tofu, meatless soy burgers, and soy protein infant foods contain the highest amounts of isoflavones.

-According to one study of nine common phytoestrogens in a Western diet, foods with the highest relative phytoestrogen content were nuts and oilseeds, followed by soy products, cereals and breads, legumes, meat products, and other processed foods that may contain soy, vegetables, fruits, alcoholic, and nonalcoholic beverages.
-Flax seed and other oilseeds contained the highest total phytoestrogen content, followed by soybeans and tofu.
+According to a 2006 study of nine common phytoestrogens in Canadian foods, the highest relative phytoestrogen content were nuts and oilseeds, followed by soy products, cereals and breads, legumes, meat products, and other processed foods that may contain soy, vegetables, fruits, alcoholic, and nonalcoholic beverages.
 The highest concentrations of isoflavones are found in soybeans and soybean products followed by legumes, whereas lignans are the primary source of phytoestrogens found in nuts and oilseeds (e.g. flax) and also found in cereals, legumes, fruits and vegetables.
 Phytoestrogen content varies in different foods, and may vary significantly within the same group of foods (e.g. soy beverages, tofu) depending on processing mechanisms and type of soybean used.
 Legumes (in particular soybeans), whole grain cereals, and some seeds are high in phytoestrogens.

-A more comprehensive list of foods known to contain phytoestrogens includes: